CorrelAid/restatis/cran-comments.md

 We are not sure we fully understand this.
 Is writing in the user's home generally not allowed in function bodies, or only in tests?
 (Examples and vignettes are skipped/manually pre-rendered and thus not affected.)

 If the latter, we have changed `gen_auth_path()` to use a private option `restatis:::config_dir`, which can be set to `tempdir()` in tests.
 This is the same approach used by the rtweet package ([implementation](https://github.com/ropensci/rtweet/blob/4d42cc8b1d5f4c445bb5865181485423c265f3ed/R/auth.R#L408), [test](https://github.com/ropensci/rtweet/blob/4d42cc8b1d5f4c445bb5865181485423c265f3ed/tests/testthat/test-auth.R#L16)).
-Currently, we do not test authentication, and testing of API responses is done using [mock files](https://enpiar.com/httptest2/reference/with_mock_dir.html), so the tests are not affected by this option.
+Currently, we do not test authentication, and testing of API responses is done using [mock files](https://enpiar.com/httptest2/reference/with_mock_dir.html), so no credentials are written in the tests and the tests are not affected by this option.

 ## R CMD check results